Esports integrity chief concerned about Fortnite gambling

 "If people feel they're getting ripped off by boosters and smurfers and guys who play well above their rating in terms of a match-making system, they're simply going to stop doing it, aren't they?"
 Smith said.
 "There is a risk to the operator in that sense.
 What he really needs to do is provide a credible platform so that when you go on and play, you feel like you're playing against somebody of roughly your level and therefore there's a decent contest of skill involved."

-If Unikrn or another operator can successfully create that platform, the payoff could be huge.
-Smith expects legitimate skill-based betting would be wildly popular.
+If an operator can successfully create that platform, Smith thinks the payoff could be huge.
+He expects legitimate peer-to-peer betting would be wildly popular.

 "I think if they do that right, it'll be enormously profitable," Smith said.
 "Because there's so many people playing this game, and having something at stake beyond your pride is always attractive, whatever game you look at.
 From guys playing snooker or golf or any game, putting a bit of money on a handshake generally adds something to that situation, and I see no reason why that wouldn't be true of Fortnite."